patrickdmiller/glooko/README.md

-# glooko-history
+# glooko

-since glooko won't give normal people like me an API key I am building connectors to the website / back end calls the glooko site makes to pull history data
+since glooko won't give normal people like me an API key, I am building connectors to the website / back end calls the glooko site makes to pull history data